mschneider/solana-program-library/governance/program/README.md

 the Proposal leaves Draft mode and enters Voting mode.
 Voting mode lasts as long as the Governance has it configured to last, and during this time people holding Governance or Council tokens may vote on theProposal.
+Only one Proposal should be allowed into voting mode at a time.
 Once the Proposal is "tipped" it either enters the Defeated or Executing state.
 If Executed, it enters Completed only once all commands have been run.